wolfssl-jp/tools/wolfssl-analyzer/README.md

   --wolfssl-path WOLFSSL_PATH
                         wolfSSL home dir path.
   --options-file OPTIONS_FILE
                         Text file with options to be executed.
-                        Cannot be used with --single-option.
-If
-                        neither --options-file nor --single-option
+Cannot be used with --single-option or --opposite-option.
+If neither --options-file nor
-                        is specified, all options will be executed.
+                        --single-option is specified, all options will be executed.
   --single-option SINGLE_OPTION
                         Specify a single option to execute.
+Cannot be used with --options-file or --opposite-option.
-Cannot be used with --options-file.
+  --opposite-option     If an option name contains "enable" or "disable," opposite option will automatically be executed.
+Cannot be used with --options-file or
+                        --single-option.
   --output OUTPUT       Output file to save the results.
-Default:
-                        stdout
-  --diff-only           Skips output for options that have no
+Default: stdout --diff-only           Skips output for options that have no differences.
-                        differences.
+  --exclude-options EXCLUDE_OPTIONS
+                        Text file with options to be excluded from execution.If you use --opposite-option, you should exclude both "enable" and "disable" options.
 ```

 ### example